Chart Color Schemes

 Bungarribee's health outcomes show notable results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence were low, particularly among younger cohorts.

-Private health cover was exceptionally high at approximately 61% of the total population (1,949 people), compared to the national average of 55.7%.
-The most common medical conditions were diabetes (5.2%) and asthma (4.9%), while 84.3% of residents declared themselves completely clear of medical ailments, higher than Greater Sydney's 74.6%.
-Bungarribee has 7.5% of residents aged 65 and over (239 people), lower than Greater Sydney's 15.4%.
+Approximately 61% of Bungarribee's total population (1949 people) had private health cover, higher than the national average of 55.7%.
+The most prevalent medical conditions were diabetes (5.2%) and asthma (4.9%), with 84.3% of residents reporting no medical ailments, compared to 74.6% in Greater Sydney.
+Bungarribee has 7.5% (239 people) of its population aged 65 and over, lower than Greater Sydney's 15.4%.
 Health outcomes among seniors were above average but ranked lower nationally compared to the broader population.

 Frequently Asked Questions - Health